bhisaac/5eFP/5eFP-SRD.md

 ## Food and Water

-Obtaining food and water is included when PCs spend coin on rest and repairs.
-Characters who do not spend coin on rest and repairs suffer the effects of exhaustion (see appendix [...]) during the next game session.
-Exhaustion caused by not resting and repairing can’t be removed until the character spends coin on rest and repairs.
+Obtaining food and water is included when PCs spend Coin on rest and repairs.
+Characters who do not spend Coin on rest and repairs suffer the effects of exhaustion (see appendix [...]) during the next game session.
+Exhaustion caused by not resting and repairing can’t be removed until the character spends Coin on rest and repairs.

 > (This section needs to be moved to Rest and Repairs section.)